Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * Last tile: it can be carried in a Regular SCHC Fragment, alone in an All-1 SCHC Fragment or with any of these two methods.
 Implementation must ensure that:
-  * The sender MUST ascertain that the receiver will not receive the last tile through both a Regular SCHC Fragment and an All-1 SCHC Fragment.
+  * The sender MUST ascertain that the receiver will not receive the last tile through both a Regular SCHC Fragment and an All-1 SCHC Fragment during the same session.
   * If last tile is in All-1 SCHC message: current L2 MTU MUST be big enough to fit the All-1 and the last tile.